Secret pinhole cameras to portray Berlin in 100-year exposure

 "It's a movie that's being made in which the entire movie is in a single frame," said Keats, who is offering volunteers one of his simple pinhole cameras in exchange for a 10 euro ($14)deposit.

-Each camera holder is assigned a neighborhood but must then decide precisely where to position the camera.
+Each camera holder is assigned a neighbourhood but must then decide precisely where to position the camera.
 Keats suggests places that stand a chance of surviving, such as monuments.

 The location must stay secret until the camera holder is old or ill and passes the information on to a new generation.
 People who return the camera in 100 years will get the deposit back and their photos will be put on display, according to Keats's plan.